alexzhirkevich/custom-qr-generator/README.md

 ## Usage

 There are 2 types of QR code image - raster (deprecated) image and vector image.

 |  | Raster (deprecated)| Vector |
 | --- | --- | --- |
 | Output image type | `android.graphics.Bitmap` | `android.graphics.drawable.Drawable` |
 | Size | ❌ Fixed | ✅ Dynamic.
 Based on `View` size |
 | Speed | ❌ Slow (> 500 ms in average), so must be created in advance and only in background thread.
 Coroutines support included | ✅ Instant.
 All calculations performed during `Drawable.setBounds`, almost instantly |

+P.S.
+If you need a <b>Bitmap</b> for Jetpack Compose or smth, it still will be faster to <b>convert Drawable QR code to Bitmap</b> rather then use Raster code.

 ---